As far as versatile ingredients go, countless culinary arts the world over have come to rely on the nutrition and tangy spice of the bell pepper.

 If you’ve done any research into what dogs can and can’t eat, you’ll be aware that the list of what foods are toxic to dogs often seems surprisingly extensive.

 Luckily, not only are bell peppers safe for dogs to eat, they are not toxic.
-It doesn’t matter what colour they happen to be, either – for example, you might worry that green peppers, because they are unripened versions of their red or yellow or orange counterparts, are toxic for your pet.
+It doesn’t matter what color they happen to be, either – for example, you might worry that green peppers because they are unripened versions of their red or yellow or orange counterparts, are toxic for your pet.

 Luckily, this simply isn’t the case – the only concern of your dog eating green peppers is that there’ll be marginally less nutritional value in doing so.

-The vibrant red pepper, besides having the biggest spice factor, is the most ripened and mature of all the bell pepper colours.
+The vibrant red pepper, besides having the biggest spice factor, is the most ripened and mature of all the bell pepper colors.

-Because of that, it has the most nutritional value for your dog – but of course, the hottest flavour in the mouth.
+Because of that, it has the most nutritional value for your dog – but of course, the hottest flavor in the mouth.

 Some dogs will take to this spiciness better than others, especially given how sensitive dogs are with their senses of taste and smell alike.

-However, you luckily have nothing to fear from giving any colour of bell peppers to your dog – it genuinely is a matter of personal preference.
+However, you luckily have nothing to fear from giving any color of bell peppers to your dog – it genuinely is a matter of personal preference.

-Certainly avoid giving your dog any very spicy peppers, like chilli peppers, as the heat of those is actually the plant’s defence mechanism against being eaten – something humans have come to love, but dogs and other animals still find harmful.
+Certainly avoid giving your dog any very spicy peppers, like chili peppers, as the heat of those is the plant’s defense mechanism against being eaten – something humans have come to love, but dogs and other animals still find harmful.